 The Company is in an industry where regulatory standards play a critical role in influencing the demand for the services.
 The Company has benefited in the past from the increasing awareness of environmental protection, the heightened wastewater treatment standards in the PRC and the recent PRC economic stimulus plan to increase government spending on infrastructure, including wastewater treatment facilities.
-For example, the Environmental Protection Law of the PRC (《中華人民共和國環境保護法》) which was amended in 2014 requires entities which cause environmental pollution and other public hazards to adopt effective measures to prevent and control the pollution and harm done to the environment, details of which are set out in the section headed "Laws and Regulations - Laws and Regulations on Project Operation - Environmental Protection" in the Prospectus.
-Further, according to the Action Plan for Water Pollution Prevention and Control (《水污染防治行動計劃》, or 《水十條》) promulgated and implemented in 2015, factories in a number of targeted industrial areas are required to complete the construction of centralised wastewater treatment facilities before end of year 2017.
 However, there can be no assurance that the Company will continue to benefit from these PRC standards, economic stimulus plan, regulations and government policies in the future if there is any change, suspension or withdrawal of such regulations and government policies in the future.
 Moreover, the PRC government's intentions or announcements should not be regarded as an indication of the future prospects of the industry or the future performance of the Company.
 Any changes in legislative, regulatory or industrial requirements and government policies in places where operates in and outside the PRC may render certain of its wastewater treatment engineering services redundant or obsolete.
 Acceptance of new wastewater treatment engineering services may also be affected by the adoption of new government regulations requiring stricter standards.
 The ability to anticipate changes in regulatory standards and government policies and to develop and introduce water and wastewater treatment processes to keep up with such new regulatory standards and government policies will be significant factors in the Company's ability to grow and to remain competitive.